Deshastha Brahmin: Demographics

 According to PILC Journal of Dravidic Studies, Maratha people who migrated towards the South India were originally from Pune and Bijapur.
 They took the land route and passed through Satara, Sangli and Kolhapur.
 Another set of migrants migrated from Bijapur through North Karnataka, the districts of Cuddupah, Kurnool, Chittoor and North Arcot.
+One more set of migrants took the sea route from Ratnagiri to Cochin.